 Memory continues to be critical to system performance.
 With the growth in mobility, cloud computing and data intensive applications, the importance of and demand for memory continues to increase.
-According to IDC, worldwide demand for DRAM and NAND Flash memory units will increase by 117% and 358%, respectively, when comparing 2021 to 2016.
+According to IDC, worldwide demand for DRAM and NAND Flash memory units will increase by 127% and 372%, respectively, when comparing 2021 to 2016.
 The increasing diversity of demanding applications requires memory solutions tailored to meet these varying and growing needs.
 Memory density also continues to increase.
-We believe that 8Gb die will be the next leading DRAM density, which will drive DRAM bit growth.
-According to IDC, 8Gb die will account for 40% of worldwide DRAM bit shipments in 2017, up from 7% in 2015.
-IDC forecasts that 8Gb die will grow rapidly in 2018, with 8Gb die accounting for 49% of worldwide DRAM bit shipments by 2018.
+We believe that

+8Gb die will be the next leading DRAM density, which will drive DRAM bit growth.
+According to IDC, 8Gb die will account for 43% of worldwide DRAM bit shipments in 2017, up from 22% in 2016.
+IDC forecasts that 8Gb die will grow rapidly in 2018, with 8Gb die accounting for 58% of worldwide DRAM bit shipments in 2018.
 Higher memory densities, lower power requirements and increasingly smaller form factors are especially important in mobile and embedded devices, where high performance and lower power consumption are critical.

 Stabilization of DRAM market.
 Industry consolidation, increased capital expenditure requirements, continued technology advancements and the shift in new production from DRAM to NAND have stabilized global DRAM supply and pricing in recent years.
-Furthermore, according to IDC, the top three DRAM suppliers are estimated to have 94% of the worldwide market share in 2016.
-In addition, an IDC report shows an increase in worldwide DRAM demand being driven by widening applications as usage of DRAM for smartphones is increasing along with worldwide consumption of DRAM for desktops, notebooks and servers.
+Furthermore, according to IDC, the top three DRAM suppliers were estimated to have 95% of the worldwide market share as of June 30, 2017.
+In addition, an IDC report shows an increase in worldwide DRAM demand is being driven by widening applications as usage of DRAM for smartphones is increasing along with worldwide consumption of DRAM for desktops, notebooks and servers.
 We believe this trend is expected to continue through at least 2021.
 Continuous advancements in process geometries require significant capital investments, making it difficult for new entrants and for existing suppliers to increase memory supply.
-According to IDC, while DRAM unit consumption is expected to be higher in 2021 than in 2016, worldwide DRAM revenue for 2016, 2017, 2018, 2019, 2020 and 2021 is expected to be \$41.2 billion, \$47.5 billion, \$45.3 billion, \$45.5 billion and \$44.4 billion, respectively, which is a significant reduction in the historic volatility experienced in the DRAM market.
+According to IDC, while DRAM unit consumption is expected to be higher in 2021 than in 2016, worldwide DRAM revenue for 2017, 2018, 2019, 2020 and 2021 is expected to be \$73.3 billion, \$72.9 billion, \$67.6 billion, \$63.3 billion and \$61.2 billion, respectively, which is a significant reduction in the historic volatility experienced in the DRAM market.

 Flash memory market continues to grow.
 Flash consumption is driven by the growth in demand for smartphones, SSDs for notebooks, servers and cloud computing, and other NAND based applications.
-According to IDC, the worldwide NAND market is expected to grow from \$31.9 billion in 2016 to \$44.6 billion by 2021, representing a 6.9% CAGR.
+According to IDC, the worldwide NAND market is expected to grow from \$31.9 billion in 2016 to \$40.5 billion by 2021, representing a 4.9% CAGR.

 Increasing memory demand for smartphones in Brazil.
 Consumer demand for smartphones in Brazil is expected to grow, supported by the growing middle class, improvement in cellular and wireless infrastructure and current low levels of penetration of mobile devices.
 According to the Brazilian Institute of Geography and Statistics, the Brazilian middle class is expected to expand from 41% of the population, or 76 million people, in 2005, to 58% of the population, or 127 million people, by 2025.
 As a result, smartphone penetration is expected to increase.
-According to ITData Consultoria, sales of mobile phones in Brazil are expected to reach 53.5 million units in 2018 (a 6.7% increase over 2016) and to grow to 56.0 million units in 2020, with smartphones sales expected to account for 50.0 million units in 2018 (a 12% increase over 2016) and 53.5 million units in 2020.
+According to ITData Consultoria, sales of mobile phones in Brazil are expected to reach 55.0 million units in 2018 (a 9.7% increase over 2016) and to grow to 57.4 million units in 2020, with smartphones sales expected to account for 52.5 million units in 2018 (an 18% increase over 2016) and 55.5 million units in 2020.
 We expect this increase in smartphone penetration to drive a corresponding increase in the demand for mobile memory components and modules.